The Constitution and Personhood Jurisprudence

 - 14th Amendment Protection: "Section 1.
 No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any State deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws."

-Regarding inheritance the U.S. Supreme Court in 1884 McArthur v.
+History of Inheritance in the US: The U.S. Supreme Court in 1884 McArthur v.
 Scott ruled in favor of "The plaintiffs in the present case, being as yet unborn," regarding "the will of their grandfather..."
 Similarly, in their 1972 Weber v.
 Aetna Casualty & Surety Co. case, in which the youngest "child was born posthumously," that is after the father's death, the court ruled that the case "requires equality of treatment between two classes of persons," in this case, between legitimate and illegitimate offspring, and for both born and unborn, as late as a year before Roe, the court recognized the inheritance rights of the unborn child.

 American Right To Life